Anchorman: The Legend of Ron Burgundy: Plot

-In 1975, Ron Burgundy is the famous anchorman for a San Diego television station, KVWN Channel 4, working alongside his lifelong friends on the news team: lead field reporter Brian Fantana, sportscaster Champ Kind, and meteorologist Brick Tamland.
+In 1975, Ron Burgundy is an anchorman for a San Diego TV station, KVWN Channel 4, working alongside friends on the news team: lead field reporter Brian Fantana, sportscaster Champ Kind, and meteorologist Brick Tamland.

-Station director Ed Harken informs the team that they have retained their long-held status as the highest-rated news program in San Diego, leading them to throw a wild party, where Ron unsuccessfully attempts to pick up a beautiful blonde woman, Veronica Corningstone.
+Station director Ed Harken informs the team that they have retained their long-held status as the highest-rated news program in San Diego, prompting them to throw a wild party, where Ron unsuccessfully attempts to pick up a beautiful blonde woman named Veronica Corningstone.

 Ed later informs the team that they have been forced to hire Veronica.
 After a series of unsuccessful attempts by the team to seduce her, she finally agrees to a "professional tour" of the city with Ron, culminating in a sexual relationship.
 Despite agreeing to keep the relationship discreet, Ron announces it on air.

 After a dispute with a motorcyclist ends in Ron's beloved dog Baxter being punted off the San Diego–Coronado Bridge, Ron is late to work.
-Veronica fills in for him on-air, receiving higher ratings than Ron usually receives, and the couple break up when he bemoans her success.
-Veronica is promoted co-anchor, to the disgust of the team.
+Veronica fills in for him on air, drawing higher ratings than Ron usually does, and the couple breaks up when he bemoans her success.
+Veronica is promoted to co-anchor, to the team's disgust.
 The co-anchors become fierce rivals off-air while maintaining a phony facade of cordiality on-air.

-Depressed, the team (barring Veronica) decide to buy new suits, but Brick, leading the way, gets them lost in a shady part of town.
-Confronted by main competitor Wes Mantooth and his news team, Ron challenges them to a fight.
-When several other news teams converge onsite (which includes the Channel Two News team, the Public News Team, and the Spanish-language News team), a full-on melee battle ensues, only broken up by police sirens that cause them to flee.
-Realizing that having a female co-anchor is straining their reputation, Ron gets into another heated argument with Veronica, and they get into a physical fight after she insults his hair.
+Depressed, the team (barring Veronica) decides to buy new suits, but Brick, leading the way, gets them lost in a shady part of town.
+Confronted by the main competitor, Wes Mantooth and his news team, Ron challenges them to a fight.
+When several other news teams converge on-site (including the Channel Two News team, the Public News Team, and the Spanish-language News team), a full-on melee ensues, only broken up by police sirens that cause them to flee.
+Realizing that having a female co-anchor is damaging their reputation, Ron gets into another heated argument with Veronica, and they end up in a physical fight after she insults his hair.